dschnare/react-slot/README.md

 This function will pull out the children of any React subtree designated by the `slot` prop that matches the `name` argument.
-This function will not render a root node at all, this is left up to the author to provide.
+This function will not render a root node at all, this is left up to the parent component to provide.
 This gives you more control over a slot's root element.

     <Slot name='footer' content={children}>
       Copyright {slot('copyrightYear', children) || '2017'}